cheqd/node-docs/docs/cheqd-cli/cheqd-cli-fee-abstraction.md

     status: 0
 ```

-> **Note**: Use `--output json` to get the output in JSON format.
+#### Response

+1. The `ibc_denom` is the IBC denomination of the supported asset **on Osmsosis** (not the IBC denomination of the asset on cheqd).
-If the `status` is `0`, the IBC denomination is allowed for transactions.
+2. If the `status` is `0`, the IBC denomination is allowed for transactions.
 If the `status` is `1`, the IBC denomination is not allowed for transactions.
 Also, if the IBC denomination is not included in the response, it is not allowed for transactions.

 ### Querying allowed IBC denominations via REST API